 Programs

-This is our main peer support meeting.
-The name implies that we are caring about the individuals who participate.
+Our peer support care meetings are for individuals with an exisiting mental health diagnosis.
+The name implies that we care about the individuals who participate.

-This is our main family support meeting.
-As with the peer meetings, the name implies we are caring about the family members who participate.
+Our main family support meetings, as with the peer meetings, implies we are caring about the family members who participate.

 THIS is Our Story (Tremendous, Heroic, Incredible, and Superb)